vyos/vyos-documentation/docs/configuration-overview.rst

   vyos@vyos:~$

 By default the configuration is displayed in a hierarchy like the example above, this is only one of the possible ways to display the configuration.

-When the configuration is generated and the device is configured, changes are added through a collection of `set` and `delete` commands.
-You can see that collection of commands by entering `show configuration commands`, which is another way of seeing the running configuration.
+When the configuration is generated and the device is configured, changes are added through a collection of ``set`` and ``delete`` commands.

+.. opcmd:: show configuration commands

+Get a collection of all the set commands required which led to this running configuration.

 .. code-block:: sh